adamcatto/solo-learn-fork/README.md

 We aim at providing SOTA self-supervised methods in a comparable environment while, at the same time, implementing training tricks.
 The library is self-contained, but it is possible to use the models outside of solo-learn. **More details in our [paper](#bib)**.

+## Note on Fork

+This fork has modified the original base classes to enable pretraining without using associated labels.
+As it stands, the main (non-forked) repository breaks if you try to feed it data without labels (e.g. benchmark datasets), thus cannot be used in real applications for which labeled data is scarce.

 ---

 ## News